bounswe/bounswe2019group4/README.md

 ## <div align="center"> ARKENSTONE - A Social Trading Platform </div>

- > :large_blue_diamond:&nbsp;  Welcome to an interactive trading platform full of people who are interested in trading and investing in financial markets worldwide.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; :large_blue_diamond:&nbsp;  Welcome to an interactive trading platform full of people who are interested in trading and investing in financial markets worldwide.

-> :large_blue_diamond:&nbsp; Connect with other finance enthusiasts like you.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; :large_blue_diamond:&nbsp; Connect with other finance enthusiasts like you.
 Follow their portfolios, articles and interact with them to stay up to date with financial markets.

-> :large_blue_diamond:&nbsp; Invest in trading indices and currencies by becoming a Trader User.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; :large_blue_diamond:&nbsp; Invest in trading indices and currencies by becoming a Trader User.
 Not ready to invest?
 Stay as a Basic User and learn all about trading by using our platform.

-> :large_blue_diamond:&nbsp; Find out what is happening in financial markets all around the world.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; :large_blue_diamond:&nbsp; Find out what is happening in financial markets all around the world.
 Search and read about economic events to invest wisely.

-> :large_blue_diamond:&nbsp; <strong>Arkenstone</strong> has a native web and native mobile (Android) application to make things easier for you.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; :large_blue_diamond:&nbsp; <strong>Arkenstone</strong> has a native web and native mobile (Android) application to make things easier for you.
 Earn wherever you go and whenever you want!

 ---
 <p align="center">